Ensure party does not lose any of 9 state polls in 2023: Nadda at BJP national executive | Politics

 - India

-Briefing reporters on Nadda's address to the key BJP body, whose two-day meeting began here on Monday, party leader and former Union minister Ravi Shankar Prasad said the party president noted that the ongoing year was very important in the prelude to the 2024 Lok Sabha polls.
+Briefing reporters on Nadda's address to the BJP national executive, whose two-day meeting began here on Monday, its leader and former Union minister Ravi Shankar Prasad said the party president asserted that the Prime Minister Narendra Modi-led government has ensured India's all-round progress as he expressed confidence of the party's victory prospects in the polls, including the Lok Sabha election.

+Nadda exhorted party leaders to make effort effort to ensure that it does not lose in any of the nine state polls, Prasad said.
+Nearly 350 leaders from across the country are in the executive, ranging from Modi to Union ministers, chief ministers and other senior members from various states.
+The prime minister was present through the entire proceedings.

+The party has to work to bring it to power in the states where it is in opposition and to make the states, where it is in power, its ''impregnable fort'', Nadda said.

 The ruling party has been putting in place a number of exercises to strengthen its organisation to ensure that it comes back to power in 2024 at the Centre for a third term.

-The country has also worked to empower the poor with a number of welfare schemes, including that of free grains, he added.
+The country has also worked to empower the poor with a number of welfare schemes, including distribution of free grains, he added.

 Nadda praised the party's win in the recent Gujarat assembly polls as ''extraordinary and historic'', saying winning more than 150 seats in the 182-member assembly is a great achievement.